 Animals

-A bobcat lies in wait at the entrance to a prairie dog burrow.
+A bobcat lying at the edge of a dirt mound that's actually the edge of a prairie dog burrow.

 Bobcats are one of the rarer sights at Dinosaur National Monument.
 They can occasionally be seen near prairie dog towns, like this one waiting at the burrow's entrance.